abh/rt-docker/README.md

 relaying to a "real" mailhost.
 It's easy to configure it to use gmail or Amazon SES.
 I again use SparkPost as a "generic SMTP relay", any SMTP service should work.

+RT really wants to use a program to send mail.
+The busybox `sendmail` regularly (but not always?) quit with some error or didn't like the parameters RT provided. mini-sendmail requires the `-f` parameter and the sender address to not have a space between them.

+Instead I patched RT to allow sending mail via SMTP.
+Use 'smtp' as the configured MailCommand.

 ## How to make a custom build